ramilaribi/Flutter_Clean_Architecture/README.md

 #### 1. Connection

+**File**: `network_info.dart`

 Manages network connectivity, ensuring that the application can make network requests only when a reliable internet connection is available.
 This enhances the overall user experience.
+The following classes are defined:

+- **NetworkInfo**: An abstract class that provides a contract for network connectivity checks.
+It includes a getter, `isConnected`, which returns a `Future<bool>` indicating the network connection status.

+- **NetworkInfoImpl**: Implements the `NetworkInfo` interface using the `DataConnectionChecker` package.
+It uses `hasConnection` to determine the current network status, returning a boolean value asynchronously.

 #### 2. Databases